adobe/content-lake-extractors-shared/docs/API.md

 <dt><a href="#RequestHandler">RequestHandler</a></dt>
 <dd><p>A &quot;wrapper&quot; that handles requests for an extractor.
 The service interface
-provides capabilities that allow the extractor to be executed and configured through HTTP requests either using POST parameters or via SQS Records</p>
+provides capabilities that allow the extractor to be executed and configured through HTTP requests either using POST parameters or via Queue Records</p>
 </dd>
 </dl>